PlaidWeb/publ-site/content/manual/Getting started.md

 ### Putting it on the web

 Getting a Publ site online depends a lot on how you're going to be hosting it.
-If you're savvy with Flask apps you probably know what to do; otherwise, check out the [deployment guides](/deployment) to see if there's anything that covers your usage.
+If you're savvy with Flask apps you probably know what to do; otherwise, check out the [deployment guides](deployment/) to see if there's anything that covers your usage.

-### Next steps

-If you do end up using Publ, please let me know so that I can check it out — and maybe add it to a list of featured sites!